mose247/3D-object-detection/README.md

 Thus, when a measurement arrives from the camera sensor, it is necessary to linearize the equation before using it in the Kalman Filter.

 ### Results
+The tracking system accurately traces all valid objects within the chosen sample sequences by fusing both LiDAR and camera measurements.
+It achieves an RMSE (Root Mean Square Error) below 0.2 for all the 'confirmed' tracks.
+However, some false detections are still present.
+Nevertheless, these 'ghost' tracks are correctly removed after a few frames due to a lack of supporting measurements.

 | Camera + LiDAR fusion
 :------------: |
 ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/lidar_camera_tracking.gif)